If you find yourself arguing about the same things over and over again you’re probably not focused on what you really need to be talking about.

 Even though “the problem” is very real to you, it’s important to talk it out in a healthy way rather than act it out.
 So let the problem lead you to Dialogue.

-2. Use the Dialogue to unmask the real problem
+2. Use the Couple’s Dialogue to unmask the real problem

-Now that you’re in Dialogue, you can look for the real problem.
+Now that you’re in a safe dialogue, you can look for the real problem.

-In the Dialogue, safety and curiosity replace judgement and reactivity.
+In the Couple’s Dialogue, safety and curiosity replace judgement and reactivity.

 Then validation and empathy help one partner fully appreciate and validate the other partner’s reality while holding their own reality as both valid and separate.
 (Does that make sense?)

-When we’re in that kind of safe conversation, vital insights come leaping out from our unconscious mind that we would never see otherwise.
+When we’re in that kind of safe conversation, vital insights come bubbling up from our unconscious mind that we would never see otherwise.

-The Dialogue process revealed something beneath Katie’s anger about golf.
+The Couple’s Dialogue revealed something beneath Katie’s anger about golf.
 Her anger was only a surface emotion masking her deeper issue.

 Katie’s deeper issue was FEAR.
 Katie feared that something would always take her place in Frank’s life.
 At the moment it appeared golf was the culprit.